Updated on April 19th, 2023

 Regardless, employers are required by California law to compensate employees for all off-hour work.
 You can acquire help of a California employment lawyer to get the compensation that you are rightfully entitled to.
 Learn more about working off the clock.

-If you think you may have a case against your employer, contact attorney Brad Nakase for a free consultation.
-We will discuss your case and advise on next steps.
+Employees who are considering a lawsuit against employers are invited to contact attorney Brad Nakase for a free consultation on suing employer.
+We will discuss your case and advise on next steps for your employer lawsuit.
 If you plan to sue your employer, you will need a skilled California employment lawyer who knows the laws inside and out.
 Consult with us today.